The Engeye Scholars program was inspired by the courage and strength of Susan

 From Susan’s experience grew a desire to help other children in Ddegeya Village.
 Seeing how influential education was for Susan, and how relatively affordable it was, supporters wanted to provide the same gift of hope for others.

-Engeye Scholars currently has 24 children in its individual sponsorship program.
-The program has expanded to develop a local school partnership program through which scholarships are offered to the most deserving and promising students.
-The program also works on specific projects to improve the local schools, expand the educational opportunities available to all the students in the community and facilitate sustainability and income-generating projects .
+Engeye Scholars currently has over 50 total students in its individual sponsorship and scholarship programs.
+The scholarship opportunity provides financial assistance to deserving and promising students at a local school.
+The Scholars program also works on specific projects to improve the local schools, expand general educational opportunities in the community, clean water initiatives and sustainability and income-generating projects.